AmandaDiscord/Volcano/README.md

 # Requirements
 Node 18 or above (global.fetch).
-FFMPEG will default to using what's installed on the machine and added to path before falling back to avconf and then using the binaries installed by ffmpeg-static.
-FFMPEG in path is preferable as it will almost always provide better performance depending on how you built it.

 # Performance
 Test Machine: 4 VCores, 8GB VALLOC memory, 200GB SSD.
 Running Ubuntu 20.04.2 LTS.
 Provided by Contabo, located in Saint Louis, Missouri.